The Chinese counterfactual (subjunctive, or irrealis mood)

 “Babies need to change orientation in the womb in the final few weeks, otherwise their feet would be facing out first instead of their head” — note the past tense of the verb “to be” (would) as an indication that this is a counterfactual statement.

-Now that the picture of the English subjunctive (as a reference point) is clear, I will turn to the Chinese subjunctive.
+Now that the picture of the English subjunctive (as a reference point) is clear, let’s turn to the Chinese subjunctive.

 The Chinese subjunctive